WSanders31/vendia-core/README.md

 *Deploy* - `npm i && npm run deploy` (`--stage=yourstage` can also be passed in)

-This will deploy infrastructure stacks in proper order, as well as transpile Typescript to Javascript.
+This will deploy infrastructure stacks in proper order, as well upload code artifacts - everything will be operational after this command is run.

 *Destroy* - `npm run destroy` (`--stage=yourstage` can also be passed in)

-This will tear down all of the infrastructure stacks in proper order.
+This will tear down all of the infrastructure stacks in proper order, leaving a clean AWS environment.

 *Individual Deploys* - `npx sls deploy -c=serverless.file.yml` (`--stage=yourstage` can also be passed in)

 You can, of course, also deploy individual stacks by themselves if necessary.

+*Test* - `npm run test`

+This will run Jest tests in silent mode.

+*Lint* - `npm run lint`

+*Format* - `npm run format`

 ## API Documentation